ywocean/LogProcessor/README.md

 # Log Processor

 This program will read a log file with the given log file format as shown below, as well as a json file listing schemas that define the aggregation of the metrics by dimensions.
-It will parse the log file based on the format and output the aggregated data to the <schema name>.tsv based each schema's definition.
+It will parse the log file based on the format and output the aggregated data to {schema name}.tsv based each schema's definition.

 ## Log format